 - Hydrate often: Having a glass of water along with every drink helps your system flush out alcohol.

-- Avoid mixers: Beverages that have sugar or caffeine in the mix are more likely to stimulate your internal clocks [links to circadian rhythm article] when you’re trying to wind down.
+- Avoid mixers: Beverages that have sugar or caffeine in the mix are more likely to stimulate your internal clocks when you're trying to wind down.

 - Roehrs, Timothy, and Thomas Roth.
 "Insomnia pharmacotherapy."
 Neurotherapeutics 9, no. 4 (2012): 728-738.